 - Getting credit extended from vendors’ and suppliers’ credit reports.

-- Businesses can check the business credit scores of other businesses.
+- Businesses can check the credit scores of other businesses.

 - Insurance providers evaluate your credit risk, which is another reason to build strong business credit.